 U.S. citizens may file Form I-129F, Petition for Alien Fiancé, to help a foreign fiancé come to the United States for marriage or an existing spouse for the purpose of adjusting status to permanent resident.
 In short, it establishes an eligible relationship so that the U.S. citizen’s beneficiary may apply for a K visa.
 It initiates the request process for the U.S. government to issue a K visa to the foreign national.
-K visas help reduce separation between U.S. citizens and their respective partners.
+K visas help reduce separation between U.S. citizens and their respective beneficiaries.

 If you are a U.S. citizen, use Form I-129F to petition:

 - Your foreign national fiancé as a K-1 nonimmigrant so that he or she may enter the United States to marry you and pursue adjustment of status to lawful permanent resident; or

 - Your foreign national spouse as a K-3 nonimmigrant so that he or she may enter the United States to await the availability of an immigrant visa and pursue adjustment of status to lawful permanent resident.